bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:39 AM CT, May 05</p>
+<p class="updated_time"> Latest data: 09:46 AM CT, May 05</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 60°, which is 19° *colder* than yesterday.
-Tomorrow is expected to be 0° **warmer** than today.
+Tomorrow is expected to be 2° *colder* than today.

 Currently:

-- 52°
+- 54°
-- Light Rain
+- Drizzle and Breezy
-- 70% humidity
+- 77% humidity
-- 9 mph wind
+- 7 mph wind
-- 95% cloud cover
+- 100% cloud cover
-- 40 AQI 🟩
+- 38 AQI 🟩
 - 0.09 inches of rain in the past 24 hours
-- 0.28 inches of rain expected in the next 48 hours
+- 0.11 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>